-Students believed that students-teacher relationship is more likely mentor-mentee relationship.
-Trust is really important for maintaining this relationship.
-Respectable personality, providing guidance, positive attitude towards students, giving honest feedback, sharing abilities and ability to build strong relationship are the qualities of good teacher and mentor.
-As student said trust is there when there is respect on both sides i.e. teachers should respect students and students should respect their teachers.
+Students believed that the student-teacher relationship is more likely mentor-mentee relationship.
+Trust is important for maintaining this relationship.
+A respectable personality, providing guidance, positive attitude towards students, giving honest feedback, sharing abilities and ability to build strong relationship are the qualities of good teacher and mentor.
+As the student said, trust is there when there is respect on both sides i.e., teachers should respect students and students should respect their teachers.
 Teacher should be the one providing honest feedback and should guide students well.